Guide

 Dental cost pages should help people compare real scopes of care, not just numbers.
 The useful comparison is what is urgent versus elective, what is bundled versus separate, and whether financing is becoming the decision-maker instead of the diagnosis.

-How to compare quotes cleanly
+How to compare dental costs and financing

 Timeline, staging, and cash-flow planning